Pine Script

 Is the description appropriately sized, front-loaded, and free of redundancy?

-The description is two sentences long, front-loaded with the main purpose, and contains no unnecessary words.
-Every sentence adds value.
+The description is three sentences, front-loaded with the main purpose, and every sentence adds value.
+There is no redundancy or wasted words, making it concise and well-structured.

 Shorter descriptions cost fewer tokens and are easier for agents to parse.
 Every sentence should earn its place.